stripathy/stripathy.github.io/_posts/2021-01-16-Trip2020YearReview.md

   Shreejoy reviews TripLab's progress over the tumultuous 2020
 ---

-# TripLab 2020 Year in Review
+# A look back at Shreejoy's second year running TripLab

 2020 was quite a year for our lab.
 Moving to working 100% remotely.
 The lab tripling in size.
 Getting multiple grants (and plenty of rejections).
 Initiating exciting collaborations.
 Training the leaders of tomorrow.